MacOS: Security

 macOS's optional Lockdown Mode enables additional protections, such as disabling just-in-time compilation for Safari's JavaScript engine, blocks FaceTime calls unless you have previously called that person or contact, location information is excluded when photos are being shared, Game Center is disabled, and accessories have to be approved and your Mac has to be unlocked.
 These prevent some vulnerabilities within macOS.

-Only the latest major release of macOS (currently macOS Sequoia) receives patches for all known security vulnerabilities.
+Only the latest major release of macOS (macOS Golden Gate as of September 2026) receives patches for all known security vulnerabilities.
 The previous two releases receive some security updates, but not for all vulnerabilities known to Apple.
 In 2021, Apple fixed a critical privilege escalation vulnerability in macOS Big Sur, but a fix remained unavailable for the previous release, macOS Catalina, for 234 days, until Apple was informed that the vulnerability was being used to infect the computers of Hong Kong citizens and other people who visited Hong Kong pro-democracy websites that may have been blocked in Hong Kong.

 macOS Ventura added support for Rapid Security Response (RSR) updates and Lockdown Mode.
 Rapid Security Response updates may require a reboot, but take less than a minute to install.
-In an analysis, Hackintosh developer Mykola Grymalyuk noted that RSR updates can only fix userland vulunerability, and cannot patch the macOS kernel.
+In an analysis, Hackintosh developer Mykola Grymalyuk noted that RSR updates can only fix userland vulnerabilities, and cannot patch the macOS kernel.
 Lockdown Mode is an optional security feature designed to provide extreme protection for users who may be at risk of targeted cyberattacks, such as journalists, activists, and public figures.
 This mode significantly alters the functionality of the device to enhance security against sophisticated threats, particularly from spyware and state-sponsored attacks.
 Apple says most people are never impacted by these attacks.